SUPPORT HB969 HD2: No Toxic Waste Over Our Water

 [Your name]

-SB446, which similarly aims to protect wai on all islands by prohibiting landfills in no pass zones—areas determined by each county where the installation of a waste disposal facility may contaminate groundwater—has its first hearing in the House Health and Human Services Committee on Wednesday, February 12 at 1pm in room 225 (watch online here).
+SB446, which similarly aims to protect wai on all islands by prohibiting landfills in no pass zones—areas determined by each county where the installation of a waste disposal facility may contaminate groundwater—has its first hearing in the Senate Health and Human Services Committee on Wednesday, February 12 at 1pm in room 225 (watch online here).

 Please take a moment to submit testimony in support of SB446 to protect our wai!
 Sample testimony and instructions below.